jlie10/SelfSacrifice/README.md

     # Scores are translated into life points, which affect individual's survival
     self.lives(members)

-For both scenarios, important individual variables (e. g. score, admiration) impacting the multipartite game are reset using `start_game`.
-For this basic scenario where admiration is exogenous, social interactions (2b) are not implemented.
+The annual life game is thus structure following three steps.

+### (1) Initializations

+First, important individual variables are reset.
+Individuals inherit basic characteristics from Evolife's `Individual` module, including the structure of their genes.
+In this case, an individual's genome is comprised of one gene named `SelfSacrifice` whose value will affect that individual's propensity to self-sacrifice for the group (see [(2a) Self-sacrifices](#self-sacrifices)).
+The gene is given at birth and so will not be reinitialized here.
+Individual's also have a `Descendants` attribute, which lists all their descendants - and is not reinitialized either.

+Other individual attributes pertaining to the scenario are however reinitialized each year, using `start_game`.
+These are:
+  - A `selfSacrifice` attribute, which is a boolean (reset to False).
+It is True when an individual 'decides' to self-sacrifice (see [(2a) Self-sacrifices](#self-sacrifices)]).
+  - An `Admiration` parameter, which represents how much admiration society gives the individual if and when he opts for martyrdom.
+  - A `score()` attribute, which keeps track of his score.

+### (2) Sacrifices
+The life game actually begins with sacrifices.
+This is the crux of this base scenario, where social interactions have no effect.

-### (2a-i) Individual propensity to self-sacrifices
+#### (2a) Individual propensity to self-sacrifice

-An individual's propensity to self-sacrifice for the group is controlled by his `SelfSacrifice` gene, `deathProbability` converts this gene's value into a number between 0 and 1.
+An individual's propensity to self-sacrifice for the group is controlled by his `SelfSacrifice` gene; `deathProbability` converts that gene's value into a number between 0 and 1.
 Self-sacrifice is only possible from a certain age (controlled by `SacrificeMaturity`).
 We propose two 'modes':
-    One 'probabilistic', where a individual's probability of martyrdom is the result of deathProbability.
+    - One 'probabilistic', where a individual's probability of martyrdom is the result of deathProbability.
-    One 'binary', whereby having any non null value for the gene leads to martyrdom.
+    - One 'binary', whereby having any non null value for the gene leads to martyrdom.

-Because long-term gene levels in the population are the fruit of reproductive dynamics, and order to avoid bugs associated with every individual in a population dying at once, we propose that individuals who self-sacrifice not actually 'die' - but be excluded from reproduction that year.
+Because long-term gene levels in the population are the fruit of reproductive dynamics, and in order to avoid bugs associated with every individual in a population dying at once, we propose that individuals who self-sacrifice not actually 'die' - but be excluded from reproduction that year.
 The cost of the signal is thus measured in terms of lost reproductive potential.
 Individuals who don't have the gene (have a null value) will not face any cost in this base scenario.

-### (2a-ii) Population-level self-sacrifice game
+#### (2b) Population-level self-sacrifice game

 This stage is implemented using three python function: sacrifices, honoring and pantheon.
-The first imlements self-sacrifices at the population level:
+The first implements self-sacrifice decisions at the population level:

     # sacrifices
     def sacrifices(self, members, max_heroes=100):